Overview

 Electorates by alphabetical list

-There was substantial variation in the swing between states, the most striking case being Western Australia with its Labor swing of 10.6%.
-This carried an echo of the unprecedented Labor landslide at the state election the previous year, both results attributable in large part to the politics of the state's border closure during the pandemic.
+The swing varied substantially between states, the most striking case being the 10.6% swing to Labor in Western Australia.
+This carried an echo of the unprecedented Labor landslide at the state election the previous year, both results largely attributable to the politics of the state's border closure during the pandemic.
 Labor's 55.0% share of the federal two-party vote was easily its best since the Hawke era, yielding it three Perth marginals plus the normally safe Liberal seat of Tangney.
-The Liberals also lost Curtin to teal independent Kate Chaney, leaving the party barely hanging on to one seat in Perth.
+The Liberals also lost Curtin to teal independent Kate Chaney, leaving the party barely hanging on to one seat in metropolitan Perth.

-The Liberals were also savaged in seats with large Chinese populations, losing four out of the five seats they held that ranked among the top ten in the country for Chinese language speakers, including the teal independent win in the Melbourne seat of Kooyong.
-These seats accounted for two of the three lost in each of New South Wales and Victoria, the others being the historic blue-ribbon Melbourne seat of Higgins, which Labor won for the first time, and the conventionally marginal seat of Robertson in the Central Coast region of New South Wales.
+The Liberals were also savaged in seats with large Chinese populations, losing four out of the five seats they held that ranked among the top ten in the country for Chinese language speakers, each being located in Sydney and Melbourne.
+Out of the two largest states, the Liberals also lost the historic blue-ribbon Melbourne seat of Higgins to Labor, together with the conventionally marginal seat of Robertson in the Central Coast region of New South Wales.

-At the other end of the scale was Queensland, where the Greens rather than Labor emerged the beneficiary of a 4.4% swing against the Coalition.
-The Greens gained the seats of Brisbane and Ryan from the Liberals along with Griffith from Labor, reducing Labor to four seats from the five they held after their already disastrous 2019 result.
-Labor also suffered a 1.6% swing in Tasmania, and held one of its two seats there by less than 1%.
+At the other end of the scale was Queensland, where the Greens rather than Labor were the beneficiary of a 4.4% two-party swing against the Coalition.
+The Greens gained Brisbane and Ryan from the Liberals along with Griffith from Labor, reducing Labor to five seats from the six they held after an already disastrous result in 2019.
+Labor also suffered a 1.6% swing in Tasmania, and retained one of its two seats there by a margin of less than 1%.

 Redistributions, by-elections and seat arithmetic

-The electoral picture since the 2022 election has been disturbed by four by-elections, one of which produced an historically unusual gain for the governing party, and substantial redistributions in three states, together with the Northern Territory.
-Labor gained the seat of Aston in Melbourne on April 1, 2023, securing a 3.6% margin in a seat where it had fallen 2.8% short at the election.
-Labor was at the peak of its fortunes in the polls at this time, with later by-election results proving less encouraging.
+The electoral picture from the 2022 election has since been disturbed by four by-elections, one of which produced an historically unusual gain for the governing party, and redistributions in three states and the Northern Territory.
+Labor gained the Melbourne seat of Aston at a by-election on April 1, 2023, securing a 3.6% margin in a seat where it fell 2.8% short at the election.
+Labor was at the peak of its fortunes in the polls at this time, and subsequent by-election results were duly less encouraging.
 The Gold Coast seat of Fadden swung 2.7% against Labor the following July, and there was a 3.6% swing in the Melbourne fringe seat of Dunkley the following March, despite swings typically being milder at by-elections caused by sitting members' deaths.

-The state redistributions have arisen from changes in the states' House of Representatives seat entitlements, with Western Australia recovering the sixteenth seat it lost in 2019, while New South Wales and Victoria were each down one to 46 and 38 respectively (the vagaries of rounding causing a one-seat reduction in overall seat numbers to 150).
-The axe in both the larger states fell in inner metropolitan areas, disrupting the teal independents by abolishing the seat of North Sydney following Kylea Tink's win there in 2022.
-Other teal independent seats have been substantially redrawn, with the Melbourne seat of Kooyong absorbing part of its abolished neighbour Higgins.
-The new seat in Western Australia mixes outer suburbs and rural areas and has a modest notional Labor margin, though it would likely go conservative in the context of a more typical election result for the state.
+The state redistributions resulted from changes in House of Representatives seat entitlements, with Western Australia recovering the sixteenth seat it lost in 2019, while New South Wales and Victoria were down one each to 46 and 38 (the vagaries of rounding causing a one-seat reduction in overall seat numbers to 150).
+The axe in the two larger states fell in inner metropolitan areas, disrupting the teal independents directly through the abolition of Kylea Tink's seat of Sydney, and indirectly by abolishing Higgins in Melbourne, resulting in a substantial redrawing of Monique Ryan's neighbouring seat of Kooyong.
+The new seat of Bullwinkel in Western Australia mixes outer suburban and rural areas and has a modest notional Labor margin, though it would likely go conservative at a more typical election than 2022.

-Based on post-redistribution estimates of the seats' margins, Menzies in eastern Melbourne goes from highly marginal Liberal to highly marginal Labor, and the two parties become impossible to separate in the already finely balanced seats of Bennelong and Deakin.
+Based on post-redistribution estimates of seat margins, Menzies in eastern Melbourne goes from highly marginal Liberal to highly marginal Labor, and the two parties become impossible to separate in the already finely balanced seats of Bennelong and Deakin.
 Most determinations fractionally favour the Liberals in both, resulting in notional party representation post-redistribution of Labor 77, Coalition 58 and other 15.
-This does not account for two seats the Liberals lost to resignation following preselection defeats: Moore MP Ian Goodenough, who will contest the last Perth seat remaining to the Liberals in 2022 as an independent, and Russell Broadbent in the regional Victorian seat of Monash, who will retire.
+This does not account for two members the Liberals have lost to resignation following preselection defeats: Moore MP Ian Goodenough, who will contest the last Perth seat remaining to the Liberals since 2022 as an independent, and Russell Broadbent in the regional Victorian seat of Monash.

 The post-redistribution margins and party vote shares used on this site are based on determinations that are fully accounted for through the following links, for New South Wales, Victoria, Western Australia and Northern Territory.